davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 }
 ```

-The function returns the html markup for the draggable component which is rendered in browser.
+The function returns the HTML markup for the draggable component which is rendered in browser.
 Here is a sample output.

 ```r
 draggable_card(id = "example", title = "Test", text = "This is a test")